StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 ---

 Follow this [video](https://learn.hashicorp.com/terraform/getting-started/install.html) to install terraform on your laptop.
-Note: The first part of the video provides instructions for **macOS and Linux** and the second for **Windows**
+Note: The first part of the video provides instructions for **macOS and Linux** and the second for **Windows**.

 ![alt text](images/image030.png)